tlk/window.onerror/README.md

 window.onerror
 ====
 #### Log client side exceptions on your server when they occur in production.
-Works in all browsers.
+Works in all major browsers.
 Get a glimpse into what's going on when something fails in the browser.

 #### The idea
 Network errors, limited memory and badly written browser extensions can be a